European Green Deal: 2024 European farmers' protests

+Emergence of Chinese vehicles on European market

+As an indirect consequence of the Green Deal, Chinese electric vehicles from firms such as BYD have taken root in Europe.
+Owing to high costs of producing lithium batteries as well as European countries lagging behind in electric vehicles production, In 2023, Made in China products have been sold six times as much as four years prior in Europe, when the Green Deal was implemented.
+In 2022, 14% of cars EVs sold in Europe were Chinese-manufactured.

 History of opposition by countries

 Although all EU leaders signed off on the European green deal in December 2019, disagreements in regards to the goals and their timeline to achieve each factor arose.
 Poland has stated that climate neutrality by 2050 will not be a possibility for their country due to their reliance on coal as their main power source.
 Their climate minister, Michał Kurtyka, declared that commitments and funds need to be more fairly allocated.
-The initiative to increase the goal of lowering carbon emissions split the EU, with the coal reliant countries such as Poland complaining it will affect “jobs and competitiveness.”
-Czech Prime Minister, Andrej Babiš, stated that their nation will not reach the 2050 goal “without nuclear” association.
+The initiative to increase the goal of lowering carbon emissions split the EU, with the coal reliant countries such as Poland complaining it will affect "jobs and competitiveness."
+Czech Prime Minister, Andrej Babiš, stated that their nation will not reach the 2050 goal "without nuclear" association.
 Countries are also arguing over the Just Transition Fund (JTF) that aims to help countries who are reliant on coal to become more environmentally friendly.
 These countries that changed their impacts prior to the Policy, such as Spain, believe that the JTF is unfair as it only benefits the countries that didn't "go green earlier."
-The head of Brussels' office of the Open Europe think tank, Pieter Cleppe, further dismissed the plan with sarcastic comment, “What could possibly go wrong.”
+The head of Brussels' office of the Open Europe think tank, Pieter Cleppe, further dismissed the plan with sarcastic comment, "What could possibly go wrong."

 Poland's Prime Minister Mateusz Morawiecki said that the EU's carbon pricing system unfairly disadvantages poorer countries in Southern and Eastern Europe.
 Speaking at the COP26 climate summit in Glasgow, Czech Prime Minister Babiš denounced the European Green Deal, saying that the European Union "can achieve nothing without the participation of the largest polluters such as China or the USA that are responsible for 27 and 15 percent, respectively, of global emissions."

 In August 2023, the Polish government filed a series of complaints with the Court of Justice of the European Union (CJEU) against provisions that are part of the Fit for 55 package, claiming that three EU climate policies threaten Poland's economy and energy security.
 In February 2024, responding to protests by Polish farmers, Polish Prime Minister Donald Tusk declared that he would advocate for changes in the European Green Deal.
 In March 2024, Tusk insisted that Poland would go its own way "without European coercion".

 Italian Prime Minister Giorgia Meloni criticized the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]."
 Meloni said, "Reducing polluting emissions is the path we want to follow, but with common sense."